SNWCreations/BattleForMoney/COMMANDS.en_US.md

 parameter:

     start: start the game.
-        startTime: This parameter affects the release time of hunters.
-By default, the value specified by the configuration item 'hunter_release_time' is used.
+        startTime: This parameter affects the time before game start.
+By default, the value specified by the configuration item 'game_start_time' is used.
     stop: Force stop the game.
     pause: Pause the game.
     resume: resume the game.